jolespin/soothsayer/README.md

 #### Development:
 *Soothsayer* is in a developmental stage.
 If you're not sure if your installation is a developmental version, check by running: `import soothsayer as sy; print(sy.__developmental__)`.
+It is *highly recommended* to [update to the current version](https://github.com/jolespin/soothsayer/tree/master/install#update-to-the-current-release-recommended).

-If you are interested in contributing, please refer to contact details below.
+If you are interested in requesting features or wish to report a bug, please post a GitHub issue prefixed with the tag `[Feature Request]` and `[Bug]`, respectively.

 #### Contact:
 * Josh L. Espinoza: [jespinoz@jcvi.org](jespinoz@jcvi.org).